-- (b) To the extent that a person entitled to enforce an instrument releases the obligation of a party to pay the instrument: - (i) unless the release preserves the right of recourse of the secondary obligor under subsection (j), the secondary obligor is discharged from any unperformed portion of its obligation on the instrument and the secondary obligor=s right of recourse against the released party is discharged. - (ii) if the secondary obligor is not discharged under subsection (i), the secondary obligor is discharged to the extent (A) of the value of the consideration for the release; and (B) that the release would otherwise cause the secondary obligor a loss.
+(ii) Unless the language or circumstances of the release demonstrate that the intent of the person entitled to enforce the instrument was to retain rights against that secondary obligor, the secondary obligor is discharged to the same extent as the released party from any unperformed portion of its obligation on the instrument and the secondary obligor's right of recourse against the released party is discharged.

+(ii) to that extent discharged.
+If the instrument is a check and the obligation of the secondary obligor is based on an indorsement of the check, the secondary obligor is released without regard to the language or circumstances of the discharge or other release.

+(iii) if the secondary obligor is not discharged under subsection $(\dot{1}ii)$ , the secondary obligor is discharged to the extent (AI) of the value of the consideration for the release; and (BII) that the release would otherwise cause the secondary obligor a loss.